 Identifying Fraudulent Callers

 It is crucial to understand that telephone scammers aren’t always easy to identify.
 In most cases, it is best not to answer any calls from unknown or out-of-town numbers.
 However, technology has made it so that scammers can fake caller ID information by using spoofing devices.

 If you or a loved one does answer a suspicious call, be wary.
 Some reports suggest that these callers are very empathetic and knowledgeable, which makes them appear credible and trustworthy.
 In other cases, the callers reportedly speak in heavy, foreign accents and broken English, making them slightly easier to spot.

 If you ever doubt the validity of a phone call, say you’d like to call the person back and ask for their direct number.
 This will usually prompt a scammer to get flustered and hang up.
 A legitimate entity will always respect your desire for privacy and security.

 New Medicare Cards

-Scams surrounding new Medicare cards are likely to be on the rise since CMS began working on issuing new cards to beneficiaries in April 2018.
+Scams surrounding new Medicare cards have been around for years, and these increased when CMS began issuing legitimate new cards to beneficiaries in April 2018.
 These new cards were issued to improve beneficiaries’ protection from identity theft, but the change also provided an excellent opportunity for dishonest people to benefit from any remaining confusion surrounding the process.

 CMS completed this rollout in 2019.
 Medicare beneficiaries do NOT need to update their information, pay a fee or take any other action to receive or “activate” their new cards.
-Updated cards have been mailed out automatically.
+Additionally, Medicare does not offer plastic Medicare cards or Medicare cards with microchips in them for enhanced data security.

 Hard Facts About Medicare

 Here are some important things for seniors to know about how Medicare and the Social Security Administration (SSA) function.

 - Medicare will never call or come to your home uninvited to sell products or services.

 - SSA representatives may call Medicare beneficiaries if they need more information to process applications for Social Security benefits or enrollment in certain Medicare Plans, but, again, this is rare.

 - If a phone call is needed, you’ll receive an official letter from the SSA to arrange a telephone interview.